nikku/wuffle/README.md

 ## Features

-* Multi-repository / organization
+* Multi-repository / organization support
+* Private repository support (you only see the issues you are authenticated for)
+* Only contributors can update issues
 * Configure colums and GitHub label to column mappings
-* Allow moving issues by contributors only
 * Automatically moves across columns, as you develop
-* Filter issues
+* Filter issues by name, label, ...
-* Exposes only issues visible to the logged-in user
 * Manual move across / reorder issues